No, these are not pickled eggs.

-“Water-glassed” eggs can last stored at room temperature like this (many say) for up to a year.
+Limed eggs can last stored at room temperature like this for up to a year (many say) longer than that.
 This method of preserving raw eggs has been used since the 1800s and was common even into the 1940s and 50s.
 When refrigerators became a standard kitchen appliance, water glassing almost became a lost art.

 - You must use clean, but unwashed eggs.

 - You cannot use commercial eggs for this because they have all had the protective coating (bloom) washed off the shell and will quickly go bad.

 - 24 hours old, or less, is best – as fresh as possible, and have not been refrigerated.

 I recently scrambled up 18 eggs that had been stored in lime water for 7 months on an unrefrigerated cupboard shelf.
 They tasted perfectly fresh (although the yoke seemed a bit thinner than fresh eggs).

 What about poopy eggs?
 A lot of folks have wondered how to clean poopy eggs for this without washing them: